changqi1/DeepRec/modelzoo/DIN/README.md

 - cat_voc.pkl: Contain a list of book categories.
 - mid_voc.pkl: Contain a list of item id(book id).
 - uid_voc.pkl: Contain a list of user id.
-- reviews-info: Contain a list of user's review.
+- reviews-info: Contain a list of user's review, it will be used to create negative samples for user's each history.
 Each piece of data is as: `<user id>  <item id> <rating score> <timestamp>`
 - item-info: Contain mapping relationship between item id and categories.
 `<item id>  <categories>`